Login to Portal

 Vesting

 The Plan's vesting rules have changed over time, and whether you have achieved vested status depends upon whether you met the rule in effect when you were a participant under the Plan.
-Currently, Members become vested upon earning five pension credits or five years of vesting service (840 or more hours in a Plan Year).
+Currently, Members become vested upon earning five years of vesting service (840 or more hours in a Plan Year).

 Once you have become vested, benefits you have earned and continue to earn cannot be lost via a break-in-service.
 This Plan employs two distinct types or breaks-in-service: Vesting Breaks and Pension Rate Breaks.
 Vesting Breaks are the more serious and involve two types: Temporary and Permanent.